ghi-electronics/Documentation/software/tinyclr/tutorials/real-time-clock.md

 ## Battery Backed Memory

-SITCore devices include 4 Kbytes of battery backed memory.
+SITCore devices include 4 KBytes of battery backed memory.
 This memory accepts and returns byte arrays of data.
 The commands and their overloads for accessing this memory are as follows:

 ```cs
 BackupMemorySize; //Returns 4096, total size in bytes of battery backed memory.